Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 As part of the tailor-made [test suite](https://github.com/Voultapher/sort-research-rs/blob/main/sort_test_tools/src/tests.rs), there are tests that compare the resulting output order to the output of `slice::sort`.
 All tests are done for a range of input lengths between 0 and 1_000_000.
 There are tests specifically for different input types as well as for different input patterns.
 There are also tests that test a specific property along two dimensions: input length and pattern.
 In addition, the existing Rust standard library test suite also contains tests specifically for `slice::sort`.

 driftsort is a hybrid sort algorithm, which allows the individual components to be more easily reasoned about, which reduces the risk of hidden correctness bugs.
 The only component that could be regarded as employing novel ideas on an algorithmic level would be the lazy merging.
-However it is essentially the same as eager merging, where Quicksort is used to create runs.
+However it is essentially the same as eager merging, where quicksort is used to create runs.

 Result: The test suits pass.